 tmpfs Virtual File System

 tmpfs is a Linux virtual file system that keeps data in the system virtual memory.
-It is the same like any other Virtual File Systems, any files created are not stored permanently on the disk, but instead temporarily stored in the Kernel’s internal caches.
+It is the same like any other Virtual File Systems, any files are temporarily stored in the Kernel’s internal caches.

 The /tmp file system is used as the storage location for temporary files.